 Benefits and key features

-IS&T will repurpose or recycle computers and other electronic devices without the risk of data leaks or privacy breaches.
+IS&T will wipe, repurpose, or recycle computers and other electronic devices without the risk of data leaks or privacy breaches.

 - To wipe the drive yourself, use a utility tool that overwrites every sector of the hard drive with binary 1s and 0s.
-Tools that meet government security standards overwrite each sector multiple times for added protection.
 For more information, see: Removing Data from Computers.

-- If your area has a contract with IS&T through the Distributed IT Resource (DITR) group, your consultant will arrange for your systems to be wiped here on campus and will store your items in a safe location prior to being picked up by third-party vendor Arrow Value Recovery.
+- Distributed IT Resource (DITR) customers can arrange for their systems to be wiped on campus.
+DITR will store your items in a safe location prior to being picked up by third-party vendor Arrow Value Recovery.

-- If you only have a few computers, hard drives or thumb drives, MIT Facilities will pick them up at no cost (items must weigh under 50 lbs).
-Facilities will NOT remove the data from the drives.
-The items are then prepared for pickup by third-party vendor, IRN, a recycling company, who must destroy the drives of computers they recycle.
-They guarantee to remove data according to MA data protection law standards.
-Contact firstname.lastname@example.org for more information.
+- If you only have a few computers or devices, MIT Facilities will pick them up at no cost (items must weigh under 50 lbs).
+However, they will NOT remove the data from the drives.
+Contact email@example.com for more information.
 Learn more about eWaste disposal at MIT.

 - If not using any of these routes, make sure to use vendors who are National Association for Information Destruction (NAID) certified.